Red X iconGreen tick iconYellow tick icon

 Focuses upon the principles and practice of EMDR Therapy in Aotearoa New Zealand- including bicultural and partnership approaches to EMDR Therapy, introduction to models of information processing, and legal and ethical frameworks for practice.

-Eye Movement Desensitisation and Reprocessing (EMDR) is one of only two therapeutic interventions recommended by the World Health Organisation for the treatment of post-traumatic stress disorder (PTSD) and is increasingly used for the treatment of other trauma related disorders.
-This, the first paper of a comprehensive 2 year course, covers the curriculum of the Internationally recognised EMDR Basic Training This course is designed for Aotearoa New Zealand’s unique culture and provides a great opportunity for mental health professionals to upskill in this important area.
-Graduates of this programme will be recognised as having EMDR therapy skills by employers such as Te Whatu Ora and Corrections and contractors such as ACC.
+Eye Movement Desensitisation and Reprocessing (EMDR) Therapy is one of only two therapeutic interventions recommended by the World Health Organisation for the treatment of post-traumatic stress disorder (PTSD) and is increasingly used for the treatment of other trauma related disorders.
+The PSME455 first year paper is a component of our comprehensive Postgraduate Certificate qualification (2 year) course.
+While the curriculum covers the Internationally recognised EMDR Basic Training, it is also designed for Aotearoa New Zealand’s unique culture and provides a great opportunity for mental health professionals to upskill in this important area.

 About this paper